-Causes of iron deficiency in adults include inadequate dietary intake, chronic blood loss (through menstruation or other causes), times of increased need such as pregnancy, inability to absorb or properly use iron, and vigorous exercise.
+Causes of iron deficiency in adults include inadequate dietary intake, chronic blood loss (through menstruation or other causes), increased iron needs such as pregnancy, or inability to absorb or properly use iron.
 Iron deficiency can lead to anaemia.
 Treatment includes dietary changes and iron supplements.

 Iron is an important dietary mineral that is involved in various bodily functions, including the transport of oxygen in the blood.
 This is essential in providing energy for daily life.
-Iron deficiency means less oxygen is delivered to the cells.
+Iron deficiency results in depleting the iron stores within your body.
 This can lead to fatigue, tiredness and decreased immunity.

 Keeping your iron levels within healthy limits is important.
 In some cases, supplements may be required.
 However, too much iron in the body can build up and result in toxicity and even death.
 Don’t self-diagnose and don’t take iron supplements unless advised by your doctor.

-Iron deficiency is common.
-High-risk groups include menstruating women, pregnant women, babies and toddlers, teenage girls and female athletes.
+Iron deficiency is a common health problem.
+High-risk groups include menstruating women, pregnant and lactating women, babies and toddlers, teenage girls and female athletes.
 Without intervention, a person whose dietary intake of iron is inadequate to meet their body’s needs will eventually deplete their iron stores and develop iron deficiency anaemia.
 It is important that you see your doctor if you suspect you may be iron deficient.

 Causes of iron deficiency